jenniferhalloran/whether-sweater/README.md

 <h1 align="center">Whether Sweater</h3>

   <p align="center">
     Whether Sweater is a service-oriented Application that exposes API endpoints for trip planning.
 Endpoints include querying weather forecasts for a destination and the travel time between two destinations.
 Multiple API endpoints are consumed for each call, with all data filtered and integrated into the JSON body of whether-sweaters's response.

+    Want to test it out yourself?
+The live deployment endpoints can be accessed through this URL: https://whether-sweater.fly.dev/
     <br />
     <br />
     <a href="https://github.com/jenniferhalloran/whether-sweater/issues">Report Bug</a>